Skip to content

 apm install --mcp io.github.github/github-mcp-server

-This adds one entry under dependencies.mcp: in apm.yml and writes a runtime-specific MCP config file for every detected harness.
+This adds one entry under dependencies.mcp: in apm.yml.
+APM then attempts runtime-specific MCP config writes for targets that pass selection, scope, and adapter prerequisites.

 MCP servers live under dependencies.mcp: (or devDependencies.mcp:).
 Three forms are valid — pick the one that matches the source you have: